tektutor/openshift-1317oct-2025/Day1/README.md

 - with the help of virtualization, we can run multiple OS on a single physical machine
 - multiple OS can actively run side by side
 - there are 2 types of Hypervisors
-  1. Type 1 - a.k.a bare metal hypervisor
+  1. Type 1 - a.k.a bare metal hypervisor ( they don't need Host OS )
   2. Type 2 - a.k.a hosted hypervisor
 - examples
   - Type 1